top of page

 Our mesocycles are split into 3 week blocks, and all training is based around a specific theme.
 For example we place great emphasis on eccentric strength development during early phase mesocycles, followed by Rate of Force Development (RFD) and then a transition phase into high velocity based movements that are specific to pole vaulting.
 During these mesocycles we can manipulate volume, intensity and frequency of sessions to create individualised programs for each athlete.

 Each 3 week block is comprised of 2 weeks training followed by 1 week of 50% de-load, we maintain the intensity but drop the volume to allow recovery and adaptations.
-We complete 2 blocks in each phase of training totaling 6 weeks where we load tissues with volume, recover then reload tissues with similar volume but higher intensity.
+We complete 2 blocks in each phase of training totaling 6 weeks where we stress tissues with volume blocks, recover then re-stress tissues with similar volume but higher intensity loading blocks.
 Our training blocks look something like this

 Block